 Well, we will have to keep this page our secret.
 Why?
-Painting roses can be difficult enough, and there are lots of examples throughout the site, but with this example, I'm showing you a bit more.
+Painting the rose can be difficult enough, and there are lots of examples throughout the site, but with this example, I'm showing you a bit more.

 Remember, these colors need to match the surrounding shadow areas.